THEVAPERSGUIDE

 1. Empty the chamber after each session

-3. Clean the mouthpiece weekly
+3. Clean the mouthpiece once a week

 Deep Cleaning

-1. Disassemble the mouthpiece
+1. Take apart the mouthpiece

-2. Soak removable parts in isopropyl alcohol
+2. Soak the removable parts in isopropyl alcohol

 Final Verdict